 Like other sign languages, Auslan is equal in complexity and expression to spoken language and can express nuance, force and subtlety, as well as concrete information.
-It is not just English conveyed through signs or a manual code, but a distinct visual language that has existed as long as there have been Australians who are deaf.
+It is not just English conveyed through signs or a manual code, but a distinct visual language.

 The evolution of Auslan